 The current UK NSC policy is that systematic population screening for COPD in adults is not recommended.
-This policy is based on the previous UK NSC external review of screening for COPD which considered literature published up to February 2012.
-This concluded that:
+This policy is based on the previous UK NSC external review of screening for COPD which considered literature published up to February 20123.
+This concluded that3:

-- "no RCTs have been conducted on screening for COPD - the evidence on outcomes of treatments and interventions for early stage COPD are still limited - the evidence regarding whether spirometry [or a diagnosis of COPD] prompts people to guit smoking is inconclusive - challenges still exist with the test options for a population-wide screening programme - current prevention activity including the national COPD and tobacco strategies are yet to be fully implemented - cost-effective evidence does exist for case-finding\ symptomatic individuals with more developed COPD."
+- no RCTs had been conducted on screening for COPD - the evidence on outcomes of treatments and interventions for early stage COPD was still limited - the evidence regarding whether spirometry [or a diagnosis of COPD] prompted people to quit smoking was inconclusive - challenges still existed with the test options for a population-wide screening programme - prevention activity including the national COPD and tobacco strategies were yet to be fully implemented - cost-effective evidence existed for case finding† symptomatic individuals with more developed COPD..

-The USPSTF updated their evidence review for screening for COPD in adults in 2016.
-They retained their decision not to recommend screening for COPD in adults due to a lack of evidence that screening for COPD in asymptomatic people alters the course of disease or improves patient outcomes.
+The USPSTF updated their evidence review for screening for COPD in adults in 20168.
+They retained their decision not to recommend screening for COPD in adults due to a lack of evidence that screening for COPD in asymptomatic people alters the course of disease or improves patient outcomes8.

-\ In case finding, people who present at their GP for other health problems are tested if they are either symptomatic or thought to be at risk of COPD
+[†] In case finding, people who present at their GP for other health problems are tested if they are either symptomatic or thought to be at risk of COPD3